PaulGilchrist/api-template-odata-core-framework/README.md

 ### Feature Details

-* Supports the latest versions of OData, OpenAPI/Swagger on .Net Core
+* Supports the latest versions of OData, OpenAPI/Swagger, and Entity Framework on .Net Core
-* Supports both OAuth Bearer and Basic authentication including
+* Supports both OAuth Bearer and Basic authentication
   * Supports in memory caching and persisted support for authorization roles even for Basic authentication
+  * Examples of both HTTP action, and even property level access granularity
 * Support for C# comments like /// <summary>, /// <remarks>, /// <params>
     * Swagger does not add much value if these comments do not exists
 * Method for documenting all possible response codes and data structure returned